SKuipers/module-dataAdmin/Data Admin/README.md

 1. Backup your database and installation files.
 2. Download and unzip the latest version of the module
 3. Copy the module into your Gibbon modules folder
-3. Login to your Gibbon installation and got to Admin > Manage Modules and press the Install icon
+3. Login to your Gibbon installation and go to Admin > Manage Modules and press the Install icon

 For support contact sandra.kuipers [at] tis.edu.mo